kamranahmedse/kamranahmedse.github.io/blog/_posts/2015-01-03-private-and-public-scopes-in-javascript.md

 </code></pre>

 #Private Scope
-While writing your Javascript, security should be the one of your top priorities, as we can't afford to make our sensitive variables and functions be publically accessible as they have tendency to make us open to vulnerable attacks.
+While writing your Javascript, security should be the one of your top priorities, as we can't afford to make our sensitive variables and functions be publically available as they have tendency to make us open to vulnerable attacks.
 You should never expose any unnecessary variables or functions.
 To do so, we make use of `private` variables and functions.
-Below is how we implement this privacy in javascript.
+Below is how we implement this privacy in our modules.
 In our example, let's create some private variables and functions

 <pre><code class="javascript">
 // Person Module